abhijeetbhosale15/Lets-learn-system-administration/README.md

 # Lets-learn-system-administration
-##### In this repo you will find all basics of linux.
-This tutorial contains collapsible section to access particular topic, hover over the topic and click on it to deep dive into it.
+##### This tutorial contains collapsible section to access particular topic, hover over the topic and click on it to deep dive into it.

  ## Topics covered:
 <details>